emoon/minifb/README.md

 ### How it works

 1. First the application creates a **window** calling **mfb_open** or **mfb_open_ex**.
-2. Next it's the application responsibility to allocate a buffer to work with.
+2. Next, it's the application's responsibility to allocate a buffer to work with.
-3. Next calling **mfb_update** or **mfb_update_ex** the buffer will be copied over to the window and displayed.
-If this function return a value lower than 0 the window will have been destroyed internally and cannot be used anymore.
+3. Next, call **mfb_update** or **mfb_update_ex** to copy the buffer to the window and display it.
+If this function returns a value lower than 0, the window has been destroyed internally and cannot be used anymore.
 4. Last the code waits to synchronize with the monitor calling **mfb_wait_sync**.

 **Note:** By default, if ESC key is pressed, **mfb_update** / **mfb_update_ex** will return -1 (and the window will have been destroyed internally).